 When used as an adjective to describe food, “crispy” is code for “breaded and fried.”
-Fried food isn’t a big deal on the ketogenic diet as long as you do it in healthy oil and choose keto-friendly breading options, like the ones we listed in this article.
+Fried food isn’t a big deal on the ketogenic diet as long as you fry your food in healthy oil and choose keto-friendly breading options, like the ones we have listed in this article.

 If you need a quick snack to tide you over until your next big meal, then try a slider.
 Arby’s has a few different low-calorie options that are great for a low-carb diet, such as the ham and cheese slider, pizza slider, and roast beef and cheese slider.
 Their roast beef and cheese slider is only 240 calories with the bun.

 Of course, you’ll want to remember to toss the bun or ask for a lettuce wrap instead, and always ask for a dry sandwich with no sauce.
 The cheese should be all you need.
 Tossing the bun should save you at least 60 calories.